abdullahsaeed-git/abdullahsaeed-git/README.md

 I'm a software engineer focused on building clean, efficient web and mobile applications.
 I specialize in **React** and **React Native**, creating full-stack solutions that solve real problems.

 Currently, I'm pursuing my degree in **Software Engineering** while working on projects that challenge me to grow as a developer.

-Everything here is built by me, focused on quality and innovation.
+- Open to freelance and remote opportunities to build high-quality applications while continuing my education.